 Multi-Factor Authentication Explained

-Multi-Factor Authentication can include up to four forms of verification, making it even harder for hackers to access your account.
+Multiple authentication factors in up to four forms of verification, making it even harder for hackers to access your account.
 The more that your account is guarded, the less that it will be invaded.

 Is 2FA or MFA More Secure?